LawyerDr. jur. Dirk Lindloff, Legal advisor in Koblenz

 ...

-Applicant, complainant and respondent to the cross-appeal, represented by: Lawyers
+Applicant, appellant and respondent, represented by: Lawyers

 against